New Windows Cost

 It’s technically possible to fit new windows yourself, but it’s not generally recommended unless you have professional-level experience.

-Installing windows requires precision, as even small mistakes in alignment or sealing can lead to serious issues such as leaks, draughts, and heat loss.
+Installing windows requires precision, as even small mistakes in alignment or sealing (especially around the window frames, and even more so with timber frames) can lead to serious issues such as leaks, draughts, and heat loss.

 Incorrect installation can also invalidate product warranties and prevent your windows from meeting building regulations, which could affect your home’s energy rating and resale value.

-For most homeowners, opting for a professional window installation by a FENSA or Certass-registered installer is the safest option to ensure compliance and long-term performance.
+For most homeowners, opting for professional fitting by a FENSA or Certass-registered installer is the safest option for compliance and long-term performance.

 If you’re looking to reduce overall costs, you can still take on some of the preparation work.
-Removing the old frames and clearing the area before your installer arrives can help speed up the job and lower labour costs slightly.
+Clearing the area and moving furniture away from the openings before your installer arrives can help speed up the job and lower labour costs slightly — especially if you’ve got old windows that have been painted shut or are awkward to remove.

 Ultimately, the risks associated with DIY often outweigh the potential savings.
 The peace of mind that comes from a guaranteed, regulation-compliant professional window installation is usually worth the investment.